martina-rama/SIR-INN/README.md

   /content/SIR-INN/notebooks/01_SIR_approximation.ipynb
 ```

-The executed notebook with all outputs will be saved as `output_01_notebook.ipynb`.
+The executed notebook with all the outputs will be saved as `output_01_notebook.ipynb`.
 Figures and results will be saved in the related subfolders inside `tmp_results/`.

 ---